uptane/uptane-standard/uptane-standard.md

 * ECUs must be able to perform a public key cryptography operation as well as some supporting operations.
 * There are state-of-the-art secure servers in place, such as the director and image repository servers.

-It is also ecpected that any bugs detected in Uptane implementations will be patched promptly.
+It is important that any bugs detected in Uptane implementations be patched promptly.
 Failure to do so could interfere wth the effectiveness of Uptane's operations.

 ### Use Cases